Friday, April 17, 2020

 the little girl who sang

-to her daddy during school recess
+to her daddy during school recesses

 the little girl who pulled her daddy’s